-Provide details of the likelihood and history of flooding, including the extent, levels and frequency of floods in and around the project site.
+Provide details of the likelihood and history of flooding, including the extent, levels and frequency of floods in and around the project site, including the Foxleigh mine coarse rejects and fine tailings disposal areas.
+Describe and illustrate the location of key infrastructure on the project site and the Foxleigh mine coarse rejects and fine tailings disposal areas, in relation to relevant flood levels.
 Flood studies will include a range of annual exceedance probabilities for potentially affected waterways, based on observed data if available or use appropriate modelling techniques and conservative assumptions if there are no suitable observations.
 The flood modelling assessment will include local flooding due to short duration events from contributing catchments on site, as well as larger scale regional flooding including waterways downstream.

-Describe present and potential users and uses (including details of any licences held) of water in areas potentially affected by the project, including municipal, agricultural, domestic, industrial and recreational uses of water.
+Describe present and potential users and uses of water in areas potentially affected by the project, including significance to the environment, and municipal, agricultural, industrial and recreational uses of water.

 Describe the quality of surface waters in the area potentially affected by the project with an outline of the significance of these waters to the river catchment system in which they occur.
 The description will be based on a monitoring program, with sampling stations located upstream at reference sites that would not be impacted and downstream of the project.
 Monitoring will include sites closest to the proposed discharge points and at downstream locations that would be below any mixing zone.
 Sites will include permanent and semi-permanent water holes, known aquatic habitat, weirs or reservoirs.
 Available complementary stream-flow data will also be obtained from historical records to help interpretation.
 Describe seasonal variations in water quality and variations with flow.
+Describe medians, ranges and percentiles appropriate for comparisons with guidelines, as recommended in the ANZECC and ARMCANZ 2000 guidelines.
 Monitoring of ephemeral streams will primarily focus on all times of natural flow.
 Measure a range of physical, chemical and biological parameters relevant to the potential environmental harm on any affected creek or wetland system.
-This will include but not necessarily be limited to water quality indicators likely to be affected by the project such as electrical conductivity, dissolved metals, turbidity, suspended sediments and pH.
+This will include but not necessarily be limited to water quality indicators likely to be affected by the project such as electrical conductivity, major ions, dissolved metals, turbidity, suspended sediments and pH.
 Biological indicators will include macroinvertebrate surveys undertaken at appropriate locations according to best practice methods.
 All sampling will be performed in accordance with the Monitoring and Sampling Manual 2009 (DERM, 2009) or the most current edition.